Skip to main content

 Remote Jobs and Economic Development Program

-In February 2024, the Australian Government announced that it would invest $707 million to deliver a new Remote Jobs and Economic Development (RJED) program to start in the second half of 2024.
+In February 2024, the Australian Government announced that it would invest $707 million to deliver a new Remote Jobs and Economic Development (RJED) program.
+This is the first stage in replacing the Community Development Program (CDP).
 The new program will provide people in remote communities with meaningful jobs with fair pay and conditions.

-The RJED program is being developed in partnership with First Nations people and will initially fund 3,000 jobs over three years.
+The RJED program is being developed in partnership with First Nations people and will initially fund 3,000 jobs gradually over three years, starting in the second half of 2024.

-Community Development Program (CDP) services will continue through an extension of most CDP provider agreements until 30 June 2025, before a new remote employment service begins.
+CDP services will continue through an extension of most CDP provider agreements until 30 June 2025, before a new remote employment service begins on 1 July 2025.

 You can read: